Adroiti/docs-for-code-review-tools/RuboCop/Style-StringLiteralsInInterpolation.md

 ## Description

-This cop checks that quotes inside the string interpolation match the configured preference.
+This rule checks that quotes inside the string interpolation match the configured preference.

-### Example
+## Examples

 ```ruby
 # EnforcedStyle: single_quotes